Mohammed-taherali/my_game/README.md

 You can also add your own maze made of hashes and try it out!

-Note: Do not put the endpoint 'E' at theedges of the maze because the user 'S' cannot move on the very last row/column.
+Note: Do not put the endpoint 'E' at the edges of the maze because the user 'S' cannot move on the very last row/column.

 If anyone has ideas as to how it can be fixed, please use fork.